Kevin Kinney (politician)

-Kevin Kinney (born 1963) is the Iowa State Senator from the 39th District.
-A Democrat, he has served in the Iowa Senate since 2015.
+Kevin Kinney (born 1963) is a former Iowa State Senator from the 39th District.
+A Democrat, he served in the Iowa Senate from 2015 to 2023.
 Kinney is a farmer and a former lieutenant with the Johnson County Sheriff's Office.
 He was born and raised in Oxford, Iowa, attending Clear Creek High School.
 He currently lives just outside of Oxford with his wife Debbie and two children.

 As of February 2020, Kinney serves on the following committees: Agriculture (Ranking Member), Judiciary (Ranking Member), Ethics, and Transportation.
 He also serves on the Agriculture and Natural Resources Appropriations Subcommittee, as well as the International Relations Committee, Connecting Rural Iowa Task Force, Iowa Law Enforcement Academy Council, and the Justice Advisory Board.